Peripheral neuropathy: Others

 A 2016 Cochrane review of paracetamol for the treatment of neuropathic pain concluded that its benefit alone or in combination with codeine or dihydrocodeine is unknown.

 Few studies have examined whether nonsteroidal anti-inflammatory drugs are effective in treating peripheral neuropathy.

 There is some evidence that symptomatic relief from the pain of peripheral neuropathy may be obtained by the application of topical capsaicin.
 Capsaicin is the factor that causes heat in chili peppers.
 However, the evidence suggesting that capsaicin applied to the skin reduces pain for peripheral neuropathy is of moderate to low quality and should be interpreted carefully before this treatment is used.

 Evidence supports the use of cannabinoids for some forms of neuropathic pain.
-A 2018 Cochrane review of cannabis-based medicines for the treatment of chronic neuropathic pain included 16 studies.
+A 2018 (updated in 2026) Cochrane review of cannabis-based medicines for the treatment of chronic neuropathic pain included 16 studies.
 All of these studies included THC as a pharmacological component of the test group.
 The authors rated the quality of evidence as very low to moderate.
 The primary outcome was quoted as, "Cannabis-based medicines may increase the number of people achieving 50% or greater pain relief compared with placebo" but "the evidence for improvement in Patient Global Impression of Change (PGIC) with cannabis to be of very low quality".
 The authors also conclude, "The potential benefits of cannabis-based medicine... might be outweighed by their potential harms."

 A 2014 Cochrane review of topical lidocaine for the treatment of various peripheral neuropathies found its usage supported by a few low-quality studies.
 The authors state that no high-quality randomised control trials demonstrate its efficacy or safety profile.

 A 2015 (updated in 2022) Cochrane review of topical clonidine for the treatment of diabetic neuropathy included two studies of 8 and 12 weeks in length; both of which compared topical clonidine to placebo and both of which were funded by the same drug manufacturer.
 The review found that topical clonidine may provide some benefit versus placebo.
 However, the authors state that the included trials are potentially subject to significant bias and that the evidence is of low to moderate quality.

 A 2007 Cochrane review of aldose reductase inhibitors for the treatment of pain deriving from diabetic polyneuropathy found it no better than a placebo.